-At the outset, it’s important to remember that material that was lawful to publish when it was first posted does not somehow become improper just because the passage of time – perhaps campus beer-guzzling champ Theresa is now Sister Theresa – has made it embarrassing.
+At the outset, it’s important to remember that material that was lawful to publish when it was first posted does not somehow become improper just because the passage of time.
 So the first question to ask will always be: Was there something wrong with the material from the start?

 Note also that the online venue does not change the basic legal ground rules of publishing.

 Content that is lawful when printed on paper does not become unlawful just because it is potentially accessible to more readers by being posted online.

 Let’s say you receive a letter from Joe Reader, claiming he can’t get a job because of an archived news story that quotes a police report stating he was cited for possession of whiskey at a party in his dorm when he was a student.
 Joe claims the story invades his privacy because his drinking in his own dorm room is his personal business.
 He also claims that the story is libelous because it suggests he’s an alcoholic, because it is factually wrong – he was drinking beer, not whiskey – and because there was no mention that the charges were later dropped.